 At the conclusion of an encounter, codes can be added to a CMS-1500 form to let Medicare know what quality actions were taken during a visit.
-RevolutionEHR facilitates participation in claims-based reporting through the Quality Alert on the coding screen within an encounter: See Example
+RevolutionEHR facilitates participation in claims-based reporting through Quality Alerts on the coding screen within an encounter: See Example

 - Preventative Care and Screening: Tobacco Use: Screening and Cessation Intervention